yusefmosiah/choir-collective/docs/Level_3_ValueCreation.md

 ## Emergent Properties

-The genius is in creating conditions for quantum semantics:
+The genius is in creating conditions for harmonic intelligence:

 - Wave functions evolve naturally
 - Phase relationships self-organize